DaftBeowulf/Data-Structures/Data_Structures_Questions.md

 ## Heap

-1. What is the runtime complexity of `_bubble_up`?
+1. What is the runtime complexity of `_bubble_up`? approximately O(log n) -- it could potentially have to bubble up all the way from a leaf to the root node, but the path it would take to get there would eliminate more than half of the comparisons in a standard list

 2. What is the runtime complexity of `_sift_down`?
+   O(log n) -- the reverse of bubble_up but remains the same, even if the values have to sift all the way down to a distant leaf, it would be cutting the comparisons in half with each step

 3. What is the runtime complexity of `insert`?
+   O(log n) -- it only appends the new value to the end and then runs \_bubble_up

 4. What is the runtime complexity of `delete`?
+   O(log n) -- it only swaps and deletes the end values and then runs \_sift_down

 5. What is the runtime complexity of `get_max`?
+   O(1) -- it always it at the first index, so constant time

 ## Doubly Linked List